SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name:
+- Name: Roopa
-- Username:
+- Username: Rupa-Rd
-- Message:
+- Message: This is my last PR for Hacktoberfest 2025.